boeschenstein/angular9-dotnetcore-openapi-swagger/README.md

 Alternatively you can clone my sample from here: <https://github.com/boeschenstein/angular9-dotnetcore3>

-> If you are new to web development: open cmd in the folder `\frontend` and enter "npm i" to install the node modules.
+> If you are new to web development: download the code, open cmd in the folder `\frontend` and enter "npm i" to install the node modules.

 ### Add Swashbuckle to your .NET Core backend